Ads.txt adoption by location

 This looks at total instances of Direct and Reseller rows found.

 Biggest direct seller movement

-Here are the largest month-over-month movements for Direct sellers (min = 500 instances across 4.5K files).
+Here are the largest quarterly movements for Direct sellers (min = 1K instances).

 Most common Direct sellers